souffle-lang/souffle-lang.github.io/pages/docs/arguments.md

 ### Argument Value

 Arguments define values for predicates.
-They can be constants, (unnamed) variables,  record terminator (`nil`), record constructors, ADT constructors, type conversions, aggregators, user-defined functor invocations,  unary and binary operations on other arguments.
+They can be constants, (unnamed) variables,  record terminator (`nil`), record constructors, ADT constructors, type conversions, aggregators, user-defined functor invocations, unary and binary operations on other arguments, and arguments in paraenthesis for changing the operation bindings.

 ![Argument](https://souffle-lang.github.io/img/argument.svg)